 Sgt.
 John Pearce

-Mike Willhard is vice president and chief investment officer (CIO) for the Workers Compensation Fund (WCF), where he has worked for the last 19 years.
+Mike is the Vice President and Chief Investment Officer for the Workers Compensation Fund, where he has worked for the last 19 years.
 In his current position, he is responsible for WCF’s $1.7 billion investment portfolio.
 Prior to his role as CIO, he served as finance vice president, assistant portfolio manager, financial operations manager and internal auditor.
 Prior to working at WCF, he worked as a senior accountant with Ernst & Young and manager of financial reporting for AMEX Life Assurance Company.
 He and his wife Tammy have two children, Sarah, who works for Intermountain Healthcare Central Laundry, and Brian, who is a senior, studying mechanical engineering at the University of Utah.